akaJLM/a-safe-place-for-my-test/master/a-safe-place/wamp-and-zendframework/README.md

 php .\composer.phar self-update
 ```

-7 Put composer.phar and zftool.phar to the www directory of wamp
+7 After downloading, put composer.phar and zftool.phar to the www directory of wamp

 8 Download and install the github/shell @ http://windows.github.com/ or start your shell